What is LRV?

 An interior compliant to the UK's visual contrast requirements. the walls are a pale green, contrasting to a walnut floor.
 The door and trims also have adequate contrast.

-This is an example of a compliant scheme build using our tool:
+Above is an example of a compliant scheme build using our tool

 Room Boundaries: